 To qualify as a service occupancy, the service occupier must:

-live-in, or locally, because he cannot otherwise conveniently do his job
+- live-in, or locally, because they cannot otherwise conveniently do their job

-work under a contract of employment which clearly states that he must use the accommodation available
+- work under a contract of employment that clearly states that they must use the accommodation available

 Note that the employment contract is affected too.
 You should write into the terms of employment a specific condition that the employee will live in the service accommodation.
 That is critically important.

 A service occupier need not necessarily have exclusive possession of all of the accommodation, though some private space would be usual.

 The same conditions could be applied to a service occupancy licence as to a tenancy agreement.